dsanson/ssh-pandoc-wrapper/README.md

-## The Goal
+## The Problem and the Solution

-[Pandoc] is not always easy to install.
-If you have ssh access to a server that has pandoc installed, you can use pandoc over ssh.
+[Pandoc] is not easy to install in every environment.
+One way to use pandoc without having it installed is to use a copy installed on a remote server over ssh.
 For example,

-    $ cat foo.markdown | ssh example.com "pandoc -t latex" > foo.tex
+    $ cat foo.markdown | ssh example.com "pandoc -t html"

-will pipe the content of your local file, `foo.markdown`, through the remote copy of pandoc, convert it to latex, and pipe the output into `foo.tex`.
+will pipe the content of your local file, `foo.markdown`, through the remote copy of pandoc, convert it to html, and return the output on standard out, where you can do what you want with it.

-There are two ways in which this is less than ideal.
-First, you need to pipe the local file using `cat`.
-You cannot just specify it on the command line in the usual way.
-Second, if the output format is binary, like pdf, docx, epub, or odt, you'll need to find a way to get the remote copy of the binary file onto your local system.
+Binary output (pdf, docx, odt, epub) is slightly more complicated, because pandoc will not pipe binary files to standard out,

+    $ cat foo.markdown | ssh example.com "pandoc -o foo.docx; cat foo.docx; rm foo.docx" > foo.docx

+`ssh-pandoc-wrapper.sh` makes all of this more convenient.
+It handles the task of piping input over ssh, passing options off to the remote copy of pandoc, and fetching a remote output file, if one is produced.

-That is where `ssh-pandoc-wrapper` comes in.
-Feed the script standard pandoc options in the usual way.
-It will figure out what needs to be piped where, and how to get those binary files onto your local system.
-Think of it as an ersatz local installation of `pandoc`, that passes the real work off to the version of pandoc on the remote server.
+Place the script in your path, and rename it `pandoc`.
+Edit the `server` variable on line 3 to point to your ssh server.
+Now you have an ersatz local copy of pandoc, that passes all the real work off the your remote server.
+For example, all of these commands should work just as expected:

+    $ pandoc foo.markdown -t html
+    $ cat foo.markdown bar.markdown | pandoc --numbered-sections > foobar.html
+    $ pandoc foo.markdown -o foo.docx

+The script worries about passing local input to the remote server and getting remote output back.
+All other options are passed through to the remote server.
+If you use options that reference additional files, like `--css`, `--template`, and `--bibliography`, those files need to be on the remote server.
+For example,

+    $ pandoc foo.markdown --bibliography=papers.bib -o foo.html

+will only work if `papers.bib` is in the remote working directory.

 ## Requirements

 You need to have access to pandoc over ssh.
-The script itself is written in bash, and should not introduce any additional requirements.
-My intent is that it be usable on any POSIX system.
-My own use cases: a jailbroken iPad and a Raspberry Pi.
+The script itself is written in bash.

 ## Installation

-This is a simple script.
-Make sure it is executable, and put it in your path.
-On my iPad, I've renamed it `pandoc`.
-That way, other tools that call pandoc will call it instead.

-## Configuration

-You need to set the value of `server` on line 3 of the script to the URL or ssh alias for your server.
-I have an alias for my server in ~/.ssh/config, so I set server to this alias.

-## Local Files, Remote Files

-This script gets your local input file(s) piped into the remote copy of pandoc, and gets the output back to your local computer.
-It does not try to push other local stuff to the remote server.
-So local images and templates, for example, will not be sent to the server.
+Make the script executable, put it in your path, rename it `pandoc`.
+Edit line 3 with your ssh server information.

 [pandoc]: http://www.johnmacfarlane.net/pandoc/